Ron Franklin, 1959-2018

 I met Franklin several times and considered him a friend.
 And looking at his life, I know that Franklin didn’t get a fair shake.
 Given the chance of a lifetime, the wide-eyed, inexperienced jockey wilted in the national spotlight.
 Trainer Bud Delp took some of the blame.
 “Maybe too much came to this kid early,” he said.
 “There was too much weight on the kid.
 Could have been my fault.”

-Franklin was born and raised in Dundalk, Maryland.
+Ron Franklin, also known as Ronnie Franklin, was born and raised in Dundalk, Maryland.
 Standing five feet one inch tall and weighing 106 pounds soaking wet, he learned how to take care of himself, having to withstand the pushing and shoving that the bigger kids served up.
 He fought back.

 But he had no idea what he wanted to do with his life — that is, until a neighbor, “Uncle” Hank Tiburzi, saw him wrestling with a few boys and got an idea: with strength like that, he could be a jockey.
 Tiburzi took Franklin to Pimlico, and from the moment Franklin walked on the track, he was hooked.